sherlock-audit/2023-01-uxd-judging/README.md

 My personal opinion is to keep the cap on the illiquid strategy to be low enough relative to the total circulating UXD, that way keeping the high yield but reducing the liquidity crunch issue.
 That's what we are currently doing on Solana, working on smarter rebalancing and better risk management to keep these cap relevant.

+**WarTech9**

+As Alex pointed out, this is a known limitation to using a semi-liquid strategy.
+We will be addressing it in the long term but do not intend to fix as part of the audit.

+**IAm0x52**

+Sponsor has acknowledged this limitation